omcodedthis/EnvGPT/README.md

 * Added support for Image Generation from text prompts if specified.

-* Added sentiment analysis for articles or text queried by the user (See branch `yet-to-be-pushed`).
+* Added sentiment analysis for articles or text queried by the user.

-* Added support for Speech Generation from text prompts if specified (See branch `yet-to-be-pushed`).
+* Added support for Speech Generation from text prompts if specified.

 * Added support for rephrasing text provided by the user.